 2. Weather Conditions

-The weather on Kilimanjaro can be unpredictable and harsh, especially at higher altitudes.
-Temperatures often plummet below freezing during the night.
+The weather on the mountain can be unpredictable and harsh, especially at higher altitudes.
+Temperatures often drop below freezing at the night.
 It is possible to encounter snow and ice near the summit.
-Wind chill can make conditions feel even colder, increasing the risk of hypothermia and frostbite.
+Wind chill can make conditions feel even colder and increase the risk of hypothermia and frostbite.

 To stay safe in extreme weather:

-- Wear layered clothing made from moisture-wicking and insulating materials to regulate your body temperature.
+- Wear layered clothing made from moisture-wicking and insulating materials.
+This will help regulate your body’s temperature.

 - Carry waterproof and windproof gear to protect against sudden rain, snow, or strong winds.